 - Schedule time each week to work on growing your business.
 Have a calendar system you use, such as Google calendar, and stick to it.

-- If there are things you really don’t want to do, have someone else do them.
-Hire a virtual assistant, do a trade with someone, have a high school student or intern at the local college help you out.
+- If there are things you don’t want to do, have someone else do them.
+Hire a virtual assistant, make a trade with someone, have a high school student or intern at the local college help you out.

 - Plan your major marketing efforts for the year with a marketing plan – download our free marketing planning guide right now and get it done in one day!